dsl-logo

 • circle-green-tick

-• Have a deposit or equity to contribute towards the purchase of the home
+• Have enough of a deposit or equity to contribute towards the purchase of the home (exactly how much you will need will depend on the lender's maximum LVR for a particular loan)

 Switching to a variable interest rate will happen automatically after your fixed rate expires.
 If you decide to switch to a variable home loan (or split your home loan) before your fixed term ends, you may incur break costs.
 You may also have to pay refinancing fees as you’d essentially be taking out a new home loan to pay off your current one.